efrecon/influx-backup/README.md

 Full path to the `influxd` database process , relative paths will be resolved through the `PATH` variable.
 It defaults to `influxd`.

+### `-quote`

+Character to be used for quoting in CSV files.
+Note that when this character is not the same as the one that is used by Influx when dumping data to CSV, CSV output will be converted.
+It defaults to `"`, which is the character used by Influx, and which cannot be changed as Influx complies to RFC 4180.

+### `-separator`

+Character to be used for quoting in CSV files.
+Note that when this character is not the same as the one that is used by Influx when dumping data to CSV, CSV output will be converted.
+It defaults to `,`, which is the character used by Influx, and which cannot be changed as Influx complies to RFC 4180.

 ## Acknowledgements

 The development of this script has been sponsored by